DomSas/Food-Ordering-App/README.md

 Hybrid application where the customer can select meals and beverages and choose delivery or dine-in option.
 If delivery is chosen, the user fills name and email, and geolocation is acquired.
 In case of dine-in, user chooses date and table.
 Next is payment (cash or card), where payment by card is done through Stripe.

 Technologies used:
-- Frontend: React and Framework7.
+- Frontend: React (Context API for state management) and Framework7.
 - Backend: Express server deployed with Heroku.
 - Database: Firebase.
 - Hybrid deployment: Monaca.